Isabella-Mitchell/lonely-house/docs/TESTING.md

 * This bug occured shortly before submission, so I decided to leave this bug unresolved to ensure I did not break my project without enough time to recitify it.

+MORE

+# will populate with stripe postcode, unfixed bug
+postcode=billing_details.address.postal_code,
+I tried to update this and stripe_elements.js to use Shipping postcode but my webhooks started failign again, so decided to leave it !"

 Back to [README.md](/README.md#testing)